klezVirus/Posts/reviews/vulnhub/raven2/readme.md

 ?>
 ```

-The version of the PHPMailer installed on raven is the 5.2.17 (observal from /var/www/html/vendor/changelog.md).
+The version of the PHPMailer installed on raven is the 5.2.17 (observable from /var/www/html/vendor/changelog.md).
 Moreover, accessing the file /var/www/html/vendor/SECURITY.md, it's possible to see that this version is affected by a known vulnerability.

 <pre><code>